lukearend/osrs-hiscores/README.md

     ├── requirements.txt <- Dependencies file for reproducing the project environment.
     └── setup.py         <- Setup file for installing this project through pip.

-This repo is accompanied by two important data files:

-TODO: instructions for downloading both files and adding to repo under the data/processed directory.

-1. `data/processed/stats.csv`: Rank, levels, xp, clues and achievements stats for the top \~2 million OSRS players.
-This file is *not currently in the repo* due to github file size restraints, and must be downloaded separately and added to the repo.
-To do this, run `wget TODO: get stats.csv from Google Drive or S3 bucket and place in repo` from the command line in this directory or (i) click TODO: [here]() to download and (ii) copy the downloaded file into the folder `data/processed/` under the this repo directory.

-2. `data/processed/clusters.csv`: TODO: cluster data file

-Player stats were scraped on Dec 28, 2021 between 00:00 and 18:00 CST.

 Usage
 -----